 Yes, you may now make requests for items that might be in another NH library.
-We will not be able to get recently published items, but many other titles are available.
-Not all NH libraries will be participating, but as each community assesses their level of risk and response to our current situation, we should see more and more libraries coming back into the program.
+We will not be able to get recently published items, but hundreds of thousand other titles will soon become available.
+Not all NH libraries will be participating initially, but as each community assesses their level of risk and response to our current situation, we should see more and more libraries coming back into the program.
 There will be a longer wait time for getting materials due to ongoing COVID-19 mitigation/quarantine restrictions.